VegaDeftwing/OpGuidesHugoSrc/content/posts/UNHell.md

 The actual 'college experience' was actually pretty good this semester.
 I only had to chop off one arm to pay for books with online codes attached that me prevented buying them used.
 Living with a roommate wasn't *quite* as bad as people said it would be (still pretty much sucked)

-Oh, the cazy preechers on campus were definitely a great way to round out the college experience.
+Oh, the crazy preachers on campus were definitely a great way to round out the college experience.

 <iframe width="100%" height="500" src="https://www.youtube.com/embed/cZe1rdvCrWk" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>